timhartill/sensormap/analytics_server_docker/README.md

     **Note**:
     + The application providing the source json info (player by default) should be started only after the analytics server is up and running.
-    + Remember to shut down the docker-containers of analytics server once the deepstream is shut down.
+    + Remember to shut down the docker containers of the analytics server once the player is shut down.

 5.  **Generate Data** (Optional) , for test purpose ONLY, normally the SensorMap application will read from cameras and send metadata to Analytics Server